 The Samurai, the Mountie, and the Cowboy: Should America Adopt the Gun Controls of Other Democracies?
 (Buffalo: Prometheus Books, 1992).
 Named Book of the Year by the American Society of Criminology Division of International Criminology.

 No More Wacos: What's Wrong with Federal Law Enforcement and How to Fix It by David B. Kopel and Paul H. Blackman.
-The of the Thomas S. Szasz Award for Outstanding Contributions to the Cause of Civil Liberties, presented by the Center for Independent Thought.
+The book has been named the winner of the Thomas S. Szasz Award for Outstanding Contributions to the Cause of Civil Liberties, presented by the Center for Independent Thought.

 RCRA Demystified: The Professional’s Guide to Hazardous Waste Law (Washington: Environmental Law Institute, 1996)( An annotated guide to Resource Conservation and Recovery Act), with Linda Rockwood and Kimberly Temple.